-Pilot Officer Vivian Lester Currie (106035) served with the Royal Air Force Volunteer Reserve.
-He was born on 17th July 1920 in Newhaven, Sussex.
-He was the son of Captain Samuel Currie and Margaret Currie (née Wray) of Stormont, Co.
+Pilot Officer Vivian Lester Currie (106035) served in the Royal Air Force Volunteer Reserve during World War Two.
+Born on 17th July 1920 in Newhaven, Sussex, he was the son of Captain Samuel Currie and Margaret Currie (née Wray) of Stormont, Belfast, Co.
 Down.

 Friends and family knew the Royal Air Force pilot as Lester.
 Those serving alongside him in RAF 263 Squadron called him Paddy.
 Lester died on 23rd July 1942 aged 22 years old.
 He was the pilot of Westland Whirlwind P7035.
 The Mark I plane engaged 2 German fighter planes in a skirmish over the English Channel.
 Currie’s plane came down in the sea to the north of Morlaix, Brittany, France.